acumos/system-integration/z2a/README.md

 # Zero-to-Acumos

->NOTE: This document is a work in progress - subject to change.
+>NOTE: Work in progress - subject to change.
->
->NOTE: Additional wrapper scripts are being actively developed (require testing).

 ## What is z2a